 - Hazardous Drugs – U.S. Health and Human Services

 - Hazardous Materials – U.S. Department of Transportation

 - Hazardous Waste – Environmental Protection Agency and State Department of Environmental Protection

 How to Start Implementing Processes to Meet the Guidelines

 The USP <800> standard is being promoted as a “compounding” requirement.
 However, it will impact normal pharmacy compliance operations and OSHA Hazard Communication Plans.
-You may already be seeing the initial effects of USP <800> when you receive “Hazardous Drugs” or HD’s from your wholesaler as they may be packed in a RED Bag or some other distinguishing container marked Hazardous Drug.
+You may already be seeing the initial effects of USP <800> when you receive “Hazardous Drugs” or HD’s from your wholesaler as they may be packed in a Red or Yellow bag or some other distinguishing container marked Hazardous Drug.